intel-analytics/ipex-llm/docs/mddocs/Quickstart/graphrag_quickstart.md

 ### 2. Prepare LLM and Embedding Model

-In another terminal window, separate from where you executed `ollama serve`, you can download the LLM and embedding model using the following commands:
+In another terminal window, separate from where you executed `ollama serve`, download the LLM and embedding model using the following commands:

 - For **Linux users**: